 • acute respiratory diseases of various nature.

-The drug is recommended for productive, or wet, cough, which is accompanied by the formation of mucous secretions and sputum.
-Pertussin first liquefies it, and then safely removes it from the body.
-With a dry, or unproductive, cough, the medication is prescribed less frequently.
+The drug is recommended for productive, or wet, cough, which is accompanied by the formation of mucous secretions and sputum production.
+Pertussin first liquefies it and then safely removes it from the body.
+For dry or unproductive coughs, medication is prescribed less frequently.

-double action medicinal product is the best suited for the treatment of whooping cough in children, which is accompanied by bouts of spastic cough.
-Potassium bromide reduces the excessive activity of the cough center, preventing trauma to the mucous membranes and vomiting.
+Double action medicine It is ideally suited for the treatment of whooping cough in children, which is accompanied by attacks of spasmodic cough.
+Potassium bromide reduces excessive activity of the cough center, preventing trauma to the mucous membranes and vomiting.

-Do not forget that a child's cough is just one of the symptoms, but the disease needs to be treated.
-That is why a consultation with a doctor is required, since it is the pediatrician who can determine the cause, nature of the cough and prescribe antibacterial or antiviral therapy.
+We should not forget that a child’s cough is just one of the symptoms; the disease needs to be treated.
+This is why consultation with a doctor is mandatory, since it is the pediatrician who can determine the cause and nature of the cough and prescribe antibacterial or antiviral therapy.

 According to the instructions, the syrup is given to the child 3 times a day.
-It is better to do this after a meal, as taking the medicine before meals reduces the children's appetite.
-Doctors often recommend breeding single dose funds in a tablespoon of boiled water.
+It is better to do this after meals, since taking the medicine before meals reduces children's appetite.
+Doctors often recommend diluting single dose products in a tablespoon of boiled water.

-Pertussin should not be taken with medicines, which suppress cough, as this can interfere with the excretion of sputum, which is fraught with inflammation in the lungs.
-In certain situations, the doctor may prescribe the simultaneous use of these two groups of drugs, but alternately.
-For example, Pertussin is used in the morning, and an antitussive drug is used at bedtime.
+Pertussin should not be taken with medicines, which suppress cough, as this can interfere with the removal of sputum, which is fraught with inflammation in the lungs.
+In certain situations, the doctor may prescribe the simultaneous use of these two groups of medications, but alternately.
+For example, Pertussin is used in the first half of the day, and an antitussive drug is used before bedtime.

 Contraindications and possible side effects

-The syrup is considered enough safe means, however, it also has certain limitations.
+Syrup is considered sufficient safe means, however, it also has certain limitations.
 Pertussin is contraindicated in children diagnosed with the following disorders:

 • intolerance to the main and auxiliary components;